the-wozz/self_service_upgrade/README.md

   - Upgrades Allowed: true
   - Target version: 14
   - Scope: The 'Computer Static Group' you created in the previous step [Step 4]
-6. Policy with the 'self_service_upgrade.sh' Script as a Payload.
+6. Policy with the 'self_service_upgrade.sh' Script as a Payload and the following options:
   - Frequency: Ongoing
   - Set Parameter 4 to your 'Computer Static Group' created in Step 4
   - Set Parameter 5 to your S.U.P.E.R.M.A.N 4 Configuration Profile NAME, created in Step 5